Skip to content

 The Elgin race was declared dead on July 3, 1912, until it was resurrected 18 days later with a top prize of $1,000 ($32,000 in today’s money).

-Around 75,000 people in attendance saw Elgin return.
-Ralph DePalma won two of the five races held there that year on the now-8.47-mile course.
+Around 75,000 people showed up to see the Elgin course return.
+Ralph DePalma won two of the five races held there that year on the course, now 8.47 miles in length.

-When DePalma emigrated from Italy in 1893, he was among the first to ever see an automobile in the U.S. When he began racing them in 1909, he competed in the first national driving championship, then sanctioned by AAA and now evolved into modern-day IndyCar.
+When DePalma emigrated from Italy in 1893, he was among the first to ever see an automobile in the U.S. When he began racing them in 1909, he competed in the first national driving championship.
+Then sanctioned by AAA, it is now the NTT IndyCar Series.

 Six of those wins came at Elgin, making him the winningest driver at the track.